xavianaxw/foxing-edm/README.md

 Making use of Twig's ability to embed partials within a layout.
 This build tool provides a list of partial that can empower your development work for your EDM template.
 Here are a few that the tool includes out of the box.

-1. Full bleed image
+**Full bleed image**

 A good use case for a full bleeed image can be depicted in this Blizzard EDM on the release of a new hero, Ashe.

 ![Blizzard's use of a Full Bleed Image](docs/images/introducing-ashe.png)

-Here's how you can embed the partial into your template.
+Here's how you can achieve the same design with the partial

 ```
 {% include 'shared/partials/full-bleed-image.twig' with {